 I've spent the last few days absorbing the Supreme Court's decision earlier this week to allow craft store chain Hobby Lobby an exemption from covering certain types of birth control based on religious objections.

-It’s been an interesting task to reconcile my thoughts about this both as a woman and as a reporter who often writes about the law.
-I can’t ignore that feels like a step back for women’s rights, but at the same time I know the reality is much more nuanced.
+It's been an interesting task to reconcile my thoughts about this both as a woman and as a reporter who often writes about the law.
+I can't ignore that it feels like a step back for women's rights, but at the same time I know the reality is much more nuanced.

 Instead of posting a rant about all of the reasons I am frustrated with this decision (if you are friends with me on Facebook you've probably seen enough of that!)
 I'm going to focus on what it might mean going forward.
 (And I should pause here to note that this post - and all posts here- reflect my personal views, and not those of my employer).